ashishbindra2/workshop/docs/python_tutorials/File.md

 f.close()
 ```

 Note:
 While writing data by using write() methods, compulsory we have to provide line seperator(\n), otherwise total data should be written to a single line.

-### Reading Character Data from Text Files:
+### Reading Character Data from Text Files

 We can read character data from text file by using the following read methods.

 - read(): To read total data from the file
 - read(n): To read 'n' characters from the file
 - readline(): To read only one line
 - readlines(): To read all lines into a list

 ```py title="To read total data from the file"